Skip to content

 • The words attribute, property, or field (of an item) is used interchangeably.

-Inventory goods are organised into the following main categories, each category below lists their collections.
+Inventory goods are organised into the following categories and subcategories:

 Consumables